-- 2. Use the Make Grid function - Select Prepress > Step & Repeat > Make Grid - · Use the Make Grid button in the Placed Art Inspector - Use the shortcut Cmd+Alt-G (Mac) or Ctrl+Alt+G (Windows).
+- 2. Use the Make Grid function - Select Prepress > Step & Repeat > Make Grid - Use the Make Grid button in the Placed Art Inspector - Use the shortcut Cmd+Alt-G (Mac) or Ctrl+Alt+G (Windows).

-A $2 \times 2$ repetition of the selected Placed Art is created, using the Trim Box (when available) as step distance.
+A 2 x 2 repetition of the selected Placed Art is created, using the Trim Box (when available) as step distance.
 You can modify the Grid using the Grid Inspector.
-See The Grid Inspector on page 241
+See The Grid Inspector on page 264

 When creating a grid from a Placed Art object, by default the Processing Step Cutting layer will be used as Die Shape.
+If the Placed Art object contains cutting lines as part of the Structural Design, the Die Shape can be set to "cutting layer".

 If no Special Type Cut layer is available, the Trim Box is used instead.
 You can change the Die Shape in the Placed Art Inspector.
-See Placed Art Inspector on page 167
+See Placed Art Inspector on page 173

 When selecting a Grid, the Placed Art inspector will allow to change the initial Orientation of the oneups in this grid.
 Their orientation within the layout can be changed further by the option Head Turn.
-See Placed Art Inspector on page 167
+See Placed Art Inspector on page 173